roidrole/Patterns-Backport/README.md

-Backports banner patterns from 1.14+
+Backports banner patterns from 1.21.2

-Supports all mods adding custom banner patterns with a blank pattern texture and procedurally-generated name (overwritable by resource packs).
+Supports all mods adding custom banner patterns with a blank pattern texture and procedurally-generated name ([overwritable by resource packs](https://github.com/roidrole/Patterns-Backport/wiki/Overwrite-default-pattern-texture-and-name)).

 Out-of-the-box support for :
 - Pattern textures for :